 Officers shall serve for a period of two (2) years, and may be reelected.

 If a vacancy occurs in any office of the Conference, the President shall appoint a director or that director's designee to complete the unexpired term.

 SECTION 1: FISCAL YEAR

-The Conference’s Fiscal Year shall January 1 until December 31.
+The Conference’s Fiscal Year shall be January 1 through December 31.

 SECTION 2: MEETINGS

-The Conference shall hold meetings of the Board of Directors, an annual meeting and other special meetings or workshops as authorized by the Board of Directors or the President
+The Conference shall hold meetings of the Board of Directors, an annual meeting and other special meetings, conferences or workshops as authorized by the Board of Directors or the President